Deepening the Understanding of Double Robustness Geometrically: Introduction

 \section{Introduction}

-Double robustness (DR) has emerged as a critical property of estimators in various fields, offering protection against model misspecification and slow convergence of nuisance functions.
-Despite its widespread use, the theoretical underpinnings of DR remain elusive, particularly in understanding the connection between its local and global properties.
-This raises two fundamental questions: (1) Why do influence curves, which ensure orthogonality to nuisance directions locally, often coincide with DR, a global property?
-(2) Under what conditions do DR estimators exist for a given statistical model and parameterization?
+Double robustness (DR) has emerged as a critical property of estimators in various fields including causal inference \citep{robins1997causal, robins1997marginal, robins1999association, van2003unified, bang2005doubly, tchetgen2010doubly, chernozhukov2018double, ghassami2022minimax, ying2021proximal}, missing data \citep{robins1995analysis, tsiatis2006semiparametric, kang2007demystifying}, and survival analysis \citep{robins2005inverse, ying2022proximal, wang2022doubly}.
+In its original form, an estimator is called ``doubly robust'' if it remains consistent provided that at least one of two nuisance functions it relies is consistently estimated.
+This property offers protection against both model misspecification and slow convergence of nuisance functions.
+Existing research has primarily focused on constructing DR estimators for various estimands, employing methods such as targeted learning \citep{van2006targeted}, one-step estimator \citep{rotnitzky2021characterization}, or estimating equation estimator \citep{ghassami2022minimax}.

+Despite its widespread application, the theoretical foundation of DR remains underexplored.
+For example, various works \citep{chernozhukov2018double, hines2022demystifying} have used the so-called influence curves (ICs) to derive DR estimators.
+ICs possess the local property of having zero first-order derivatives along nuisance directions, whereas DR enjoys the stronger property of global invariance along both nuisance directions.
+On the other hand, \citet{tchetgen2010doubly} proved the absence of DR estimators for the same estimand, under one parameterization yet was able to find one under another parameterization, highlighting the nuances in parameterization.
+Therefore, in this paper, we aim to answer: \begin{enumerate} \item Why do ICs often imply DR ``for free''? \item Under what conditions would a given statistical model and parameterization support or prevent the existence of DR estimators? \end{enumerate}

-Addressing these questions is crucial for deepening our understanding of DR and its application in practice.
-Existing work has explored DR estimators in various contexts \citep {robins2001comment, robins2008higher} but has not fully resolved the apparent discrepancy between local and global properties or provided a complete characterization of the existence of DR estimators.
+Addressing these questions is essential for advancing our understanding of DR and its practical application.
+Existing foundational work on DR \citep {robins2001comment, robins2008higher, rotnitzky2021characterization} has not fully resolved the apparent discrepancy between local and global properties, nor has it provided a complete characterization of the conditions for DR estimator existence.

-In this paper, we tackle these questions head-on by leveraging tools from semiparametric theory and information geometry.
-Our main contributions are two-fold.
-First, we show that convexity is the key property that enables influence curves to imply DR, resolving the apparent discrepancy between local and global properties.
-Second, we provide necessary and sufficient conditions for the existence of DR estimators under a mean squared differentiable path-connected parameterization.

-To strengthen the geometric interpretation, we introduce novel concepts from information geometry, including parallel transport, m-flatness, and m-curvature freeness.
-These tools allow us to characterize DR in terms of invariance along submanifolds, providing new insights into when and why DR estimators exist.
-This geometric perspective deepens our understanding of DR and opens up new connections and directions for future research.